ofektal570/supermarket_store/README.md

 SPA that includes 5 pages:

-/store - The main page.
-Displays the products in the store.
-The product details: name, price, amount, the change in percentage from the previous price, if there is a discount, the last price is displayed.
+/store - The main page displays the products in the store.
+         Product details: name, price, amount, percentage change from last price, if there is a discount, the last price is displayed.
          The user reviews the products list and can add them to his cart.

 /cart -  Located under the main page, it displays the cart details.
          Each row displays the image of the product, name, quantity, and total price.
-The user can change the quantity for each product,the type of shipping, and add a coupon code.
-At the bottom, there is the total price according to the cart details and the option to make checkout.
+         The user can change the quantity for each product, the type of shipping, and add a coupon code.
+         At the bottom, there is the total price according to the cart details and the option to checkout.

-/system - Page for the admins with authentication (email:ofektal570@gmail.com, password:rootroot), On this page, the admin can add products to the store: name, price, amount, and image (optional).
+/system - Admins page with authentication (email:ofektal570@gmail.com, password:rootroot),
+          on this page the admin can add products to the store: name, price, amount, and image (optional).
           Also, the admin can change the product's prices and delete them from the store.

-/history: /orders - Displays the orders that the user made, the prices of the products are the prices when he made the checkout. /prices - Displays the changes in the prices of the products that exist in the store.
+/history: /orders - Displays all the user's orders and their details.
+          /prices - Displays the changes in the prices of the products that exist in the store.

 The server can update the project's prices in real-time (connect to the client by socket.io).

+Technologies:
-Technologies: Front: Angular 12 framework + Angular Material + Bootstrap.
-Back: node.js + express, postgres DB(with sequlize ORM), socket-io.
+      Front: Angular 12 framework + Angular Material + Bootstrap.
+      Back: node.js + express, postgres DB(with sequelize ORM), socket-io.

 How to Run the Project: